 8. Hebgen Lake

-A two-hour trip will take you to the town of Bozeman in southwest Montana, which is close to West Yellowstone and the man-made water body – Hebgen Lake.
+A two-hour trip will take you to Bozeman in southwest Montana, close to West Yellowstone and the man-made water body – Hebgen Lake.
 Despite being affected by a moderately strong earthquake in 1959, this lake has long been a popular resort and vacation spot.

 See Related: Best Places to Visit in the US